pwdo/FFC7-Main-Site/speakers/index.md

 # Speakers

 October 22 programme reminders: check-in registration starts at 7:30 am, doors will close at 8:50 am, and the first speaker shall begin at 9:00 am.
+Please refer to the rest of our <a href="/reminders/">reminders here</a>.

-More speakers & details will be announced soon. <a target="_blank" href="https://www.eventbrite.com/e/form-function-class-7-conference-tickets-24640606718#tickets">Register for FFC7 now</a>!
+<a target="_blank" href="https://www.eventbrite.com/e/form-function-class-7-conference-tickets-24640606718#tickets">Get your FFC7 tickets now</a>!
+Registration ends on October 16.

 ## Morning Sessions